 If you’d prefer a shorter day, you can take a bus or cable car to Gardena pass instead, where views of the massive Sella mountain dominate.
 From here, a more moderate, scenic descent (or even a short bus or gondola transfer) brings you to Corvara.
 You’ll stay at a comfortable and friendly hotel in this pleasant village.

 San Cassiano – A more moderate day over the meadows of Pralongia, the hills that separate Corvara and San Cassiano.
 Pralongia is dotted with restaurants and crossed by multiple hiking and biking trails.
 Cable cars on either end can make this a truly relaxing walk.

-For a longer day can take an optional out-and-back excursion to the Setsas peak for gorgeous views all around.
+For a longer day you can take an optional out-and-back excursion to the Setsas peak for gorgeous views all around.
 You’ll hike down to the lovely small village of San Cassiano, framed by a gorgeous backdrop of mountains.
 Although quite small, San Cassiano has a number of very fine hotels that promise a welcoming and comfortable night.

 Lagazuoi hut – Today’s dramatic walk takes you high above the valley to the rifugio Lagazuoi, a dramatic hut perched at the summit of a mountain with incredible views and rich history.
 Lagazuoi has easy access from the south by cable car, and is an extremely popular hut.
 We always book private rooms if possible, but these fill quickly, and we’ll book space in dormitory otherwise.
 Early booking gives you a better chance to have private rooms all nights.

 This region was the scene of fierce fighting in WWI, and many tunnels and artifacts remain to this day.
 Lagazuoi has comfortable rooms, fairly spacious dorms and hot showers.
 Despite their busy restaurant, Alma and Guido and their crew work hard to make you comfortable and take care to serve abundant and delicious meals.